Mobile Top 10 2014-M3

 - Ensure that certificates are valid and fail closed.

 - When using CFNetwork, consider using the Secure Transport API to designate trusted client certificates.
-In almost all situations, NSStreamSocketSecurityLevelSSLv3 or NSStreamSocketSecurityLevelTLSv1 should be used for higher standard cipher strength.
+In almost all situations, NSStreamSocketSecurityLevelTLSv1 should be used for higher standard cipher strength.

 - After development, ensure all NSURL calls (or wrappers of NSURL) do not allow self signed or invalid certificates such as the NSURL class method setAllowsAnyHTTPSCertificate.